Table of Contents (click to expand)

 3) Phishing Attacks

-These emails contain links that take the users to fake websites where they would have to input their authentication details.
+These emails contain links that take the users to fake websites where they must input their authentication details.
 These details are then stolen and used to carry out transactions via the wallet at will.
 Detecting potential phishing attacks requires you to carefully and attentively check domain spellings (for example, a phishing email may require you to click on a link to opensea.com, although the legitimate website is opensea.io).
 Also, a Secure Sockets Layer Certificate (that little padlock on the left side of the address bar) must be present before you enter sensitive information.

 4) Stealing Your Secret Keys